Stukzx/Stukzx/README.md

-<h1>Hi i´m Flávio!</h1>
+<h1>About me</h1>
 <p>
-- 👀 I’m interested in Games, basketball, codes<br>
+- 👀 I’m interested in Codes<br>
 - 🌱 I’m currently learning Javascript and Python<br>
-- 💞️I’m looking to collaborate in someday great project, both to learn anything but also to help if necessary
+- 🎟️ I’m looking to collaborate in someday great project, both to learn anything but also to help if necessary